 Hi, I’m Erin

 I’m Erin Kerber, your LCA International Mission Myanmar Program Officer.
-That’s me, third from the right, with some of the wonderful women leaders of the Lutheran churches in Myanmar.
 I’m here to help you and encourage you to join God’s mission in Myanmar.

 Among the ethnically diverse nation including the officially recognised 135 distinct ethnic groups, the beautiful people of Myanmar are living in a country which has gone through vast changes in the recent past.
 It is only under reforms introduced since 2011 by a new government, that strict state controls imposed after the 1962 military coup have eased.
 I’m meeting people who have hope for the future of their country, as they come to know God’s love for them and place their trust in his goodness and grace.
 It’s an exciting time to be involved in God’s mission in Myanmar.
 I’d love to visit your congregation, school or group to discuss ways you can partner with our Lutheran friends in Myanmar.